Vishnuka084/Device_Manager/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 ## Contact:
-For questions or support, please contact [project-owner@example.com](mailto:project-owner@example.com).
+For questions or support, please contact [project-Vishnuka Yahan](mailto:vishnukayahan84@gmail.com).